Chiltern 100 Sportive

 For more information and to hire a bike contact: firstname.lastname@example.org

 The Telegraph London Cycle Sportive has two Official Charities who are both hoping to raise thousands for their great grass route sport causes.
 First of all the Herne Hill Velodrome Trust are responsible for securing the future of the Herne Hill Velodrome (the fantastic finish venue for this ride) for generations to come.
-Secondly we support Access Sport whose mission is to give more children, particularly in disadvantaged areas, access to a wide range of quality local sport.
+Secondly we support Access Sport, a multi-award winning charity whose mission is to harness the unique power of sport to positively change the lives of under-represented and at-risk young people living in some of the most disadvantaged communities in the UK.
 You can support either cause by ticking to fundraise for your chosen charity when going through the entry form or can donate on the entry form to a joint grassroots cycling pot where the money is split evenly between both charities.

 There is no obligation to fundraise if you want to take part in this event, but we would love you to raise as much money as possible to help the great work both the Herne Hill Velodrome Trust and Access Sport do.
 No portion of the entry fee goes directly to either charity and the money received by either comes from fundraising undertaken by participants.

-The Herne Hill Velodrome Trust are one of the Official Charities of the Telegraph London Cycle Sportive.
+The Herne Hill Velodrome Trust are one of the Official Charities of the Telegraph London Cycle Sportive powered by Maserati.

 The Trust was set up in 2011 to continue the work of the Save the Velodrome campaign.
 The Trust is responsible for securing the future of the Herne Hill Velodrome for generations to come.